wehlutyk/thesis/content/4-discussion.md

 The first step is to flesh out the way some dyadic interactions can be made of emergent dynamics.
 When a single organism interacts with its environment, in many cases the interaction can be sustained by the simple fact of the organism deciding to do so.
 For instance, you reading this text is an interaction that you entirely control;
-you can start it or interrupt it at will.
+you can start or interrupt it at will.
 The situation is different when two organisms are interacting with one another.
 First, the interaction is often only sustained if both agree to continue interacting (though some interactions may also persist for a few moments without the participants' wanting it): when conversing with someone, either of the participants can decide to end the conversation unilaterally.
-The existence of a two-organism interaction often depends on a second property: often, an interaction only exists because of the way participants' actions *respond* to each other.
+The existence of a two-organism interaction also often depends on a second property: the interaction is enabled by the way participants' actions *respond* to each other.
 For instance, a conversation continues only as long as both participants listen and answer to each other;
 if either of the participants stops doing this, or keeps talking without relation to what the other says, the conversation is ended: we are left with two people talking in isolation.
 This property of an interaction cannot be explained by the isolated actions of the participants: it is a property of the way each participant's actions respond to the other.

-An experimental confirmation of a minimal version of this phenomenon has recently been provided by an experiment by @auvray_perceptual_2009.
+An experimental confirmation of a minimal version of this phenomenon has recently been provided by @auvray_perceptual_2009.
 The setup, illustrated in @fig:discussion-perceptual-crossing, involves two subjects who share a virtual line on which they each have a cursor.
 The line and cursors are all invisible, but the subjects receive haptic feedback whenever their cursor is overlapping with the other's cursor.
 Aside from the subject's cursors, two fixed obstacles are placed on the line (each is perceivable by one subject and not the other), and the cursor of each subject has a shadow that follows it at a fixed distance: